-(Last Updated on : 30/10/2014)
+(Last Updated on : 15-05-2018)

 have been deduced from Indian languages, especially from Hindi.
 Other than this, there sometimes arises a dilemma with the Indian accent, which is at times difficult for non-Indians to comprehend.
 There also exist some Indian pronunciations that do not exist in non-Indian languages.
 During the British ascendancy in India, they also had encountered problems with that and they induced some changes in Indian words to make pronunciation easier.
 English language in India, since then, started to make its still-continuing impact upon the country's burgeoning population, who, alternatively, started using these modified words and made them part of their vocabulary.
 Two illustrations of such changed words are curry and sari.

 India has two national languages for federal and central purposes, comprising Hindi and English.
 Hindi is the national, official and basic linking language of India.
 English is esteemed as an associating official language.
 The Indian Constitution

 also officially approves twenty-two regional languages for official purposes.
 Learning English language in India has become well-accepted for business, commercial and cultural reasons and particularly for internet communications throughout the world.
 English is a language that is deemed a benchmark not because it has been accredited by any 'standard' organisation, but because it is extensively employed by many information and technology industries and recognised as being standard.
 The 'call-centre' phenomenon has aided in stimulating an immense expansion of internet-associated activity, grounding the future of India as a 'cyber-technological super-power'.
 Modern communications, videos, journals and newspapers on the internet make use of English and have made 'knowing English' indispensable.

 Maintaining a positive attitude to English as a national language is fundamental to the consolidation of populace in Indian society.
 There would practically appear to be no discrepancy within the community about the authority of English language skills in India.
 By making thorough usage of English, one can gradually become a citizen of the world almost effortlessly.
 English also plays a prevalent role in the media.
 It has endlessly been used as a medium for inter-state communication and broadcasting both before and since India's Independence.
 India is, without any doubt, devoted to English as a national language.
 The impact of English is not only continuing but increasing towards a secured next day.